Luke 13:24 “Strive to enter through the narrow gate, for many, I say to you, will seek to enter and will not be able.”

 Ephesians 2:8-9 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”

-You may look at these two scriptures and ask yourself, “what am I supposed to do?”
-Do we “let go and let God”, or do we “work out our salvation with fear and trembling?”
-(Phil.
-2:12)
+You may look at two scriptures and ask yourself, “what am I supposed to do?”
+Do I “let go and let God” as some will summarize by the principle of grace, or do I “work out my salvation” by striving to enter the narrow gate?

 Sophocles once said “Without labor, nothing prospers“, while Samuel Johnson took it a step further when he said “Great works are performed not by strength but by perseverance“.

 Having been raised in the church I learned from an early age that I can’t ‘earn’ salvation.
-I memorized scripture such as Ephesians 2:8-9 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
-So, when I considered my position before God I had always considered that once I believed and trusted Jesus with my life, the rest was simply just trying to be a good christian.
-My issue for years was that I found it very difficult to “be” a good christian much of the time and so I was continually repenting and walking in a state of concern if the Lord was to appear anytime soon.
+I memorized scripture such as Ephesians 2:8-9, so when I considered my position before God I had always considered that once I believed and trusted Jesus with my life, the rest was simply trying to be a good christian.
+My issue for years was that I found it very difficult to “be” a good christian and so I was often apologizing to God for walking in a state of failure, fearing I would be judged upon the Lord’s return.

 Good and Bad Works